birgelee/draft-caa-security-tag/draft-birgelee-lamps-caa-security.md

 A second approach to a DoS attack enabled by security CAA records is to target a domain already using a security CAA record and interfere with all of the permitted validation methods with the idea that the presence of the security CAA will prevent the domain from falling back on alternative validation methods.
 This attack vector is mitigated by the diversity of different methods available to domain owners for validating domain ownership using security CAA records.
 A domain owner may use an alternate method to satisfy the security CAA record.
-In the event that a domain owner truly cannot satisfy any cryptographic domain validation method, the domain owner can still mitigate this attack by removing the security CAA record, obtaining a certificate, and then reinstating the security CAA record once the attack is over.
+In the event that a domain owner truly cannot satisfy any cryptographically-constrained domain validation method, the domain owner can still mitigate this attack by removing the security CAA record, obtaining a certificate, and then reinstating the security CAA record once the attack is over.
 As with all CAA records, CAs should not cache stale CAA record lookups that block issuance and should instead recheck the CAA record set when a new issuance request is received.

 # IANA Considerations